-As a regular contributor to L’actualité (Canada’s national French language magazine), he is among the few Canadian journalists who publish in French (Québec Science, Geo, L’Express) and in English (The New York Times, The International Herald Tribune, The Toronto Star).
-In 1998, Nadeau won a fellowship from the Institute of Current World Affairs to spend two years in France studying “Why the French Resist Globalization.”
-He also won two grants from the Canada Council for the Arts, as well as a grant from the Quebec Council for the Arts and Literature.
+As a regular contributor to L’actualité (Canada’s national French language magazine), and a columnist with Montreal daily Le Devoir, he is among the few Canadian journalists who publish in French (Québec Science, Geo, L’Express) and in English (The New York Times, The International Herald Tribune, The Toronto Star).
+In 1998, Nadeau won a fellowship from the Institute of Current World Affairs to study France.
+He has also won two grants from the Canada Council for the Arts, as well as a grant from the Quebec Council for the Arts and Literature.

 On returning from France in 1999, Nadeau published a humorous account of his years in France, Les Français aussi ont un accent (“The French Also Have an Accent”, Payot, 2002).

 With his wife and writing partner Julie Barlow, he published a detailed analysis of the French, Sixty Million Frenchmen Can’t Be Wrong (Sourcebooks, 2003), which he adapted and updated for the French edition Pas si fous ces Français!
 (Seuil and France Loisirs, 2005).
 Praised in The New York Times, The Daily Telegraph and The Globe and Mail and by French literary critic Bernard Pivot, the work has sold 200 000 copies in five languages (English, French, Dutch, Mandarin, and Thai).